SnowConvert AI - BigQuery Functional Differences¶

 Description¶

-Currently, Snowflake external tables do not support parsing the header of CSV files.
-When a external table with no explicit column list and CSV file format is found, SnowConvert will produce the SKIP_HEADER file format option to avoid runtime errors, however, this will cause the table column names to have the autogenerated names c1, c2, …, cN.
+Snowflake external tables do not support parsing the header of CSV files.
+SKIP_HEADER is used as a workaround to avoid runtime errors, but the resulting table column names will have auto-generated names (c1, c2, …, cN) instead of the original header names.

 Code Example¶